MicrosoftDocs/common-data-model-and-service/common-data-model/media-accelerator.md

 ### Sports management

-Key customer targets of the fan engagement scenarios within the Media and Communications Accelerator are sports leagues, teams, and organizations that can use the accelerator to manage and schedule their seasons, games, players, referees, scorers, and other key officials.
+Key customer targets of the fan engagement scenarios within the media and communications accelerator are sports leagues, teams, and organizations that can use the accelerator to manage and schedule their seasons, games, players, referees, scorers, and other key officials.
 The accelerator adds a number of sports-specific data entities and relationships that enable specific use cases for the sports industry.

 > [!div class="mx-imgBorder"]
 > ![Sports management menu](media/media-sports-mgmt-menu.png "Sports management menu")